Rates and Regulations

 Outreach Rates:

-Upham Woods is available for outreach programs to your school, office, group meeting, etc. Programming includes 1 Upham Naturalist for up to 25 participants and fees include mileage to and from location.
+Upham Woods is available for outreach programs to your school, office, group meeting, etc. Programming includes 1 Upham Teaching Staff for up to 25 participants, and fees include mileage to and from the location.
 All outreach programs are subject to one hour of paid preparation time.
 Hourly Rate: $75/hour.
 Mileage: $.655/mile

 Virtual Program Rates:

-Upham Woods has a suite of virtual and remote programs that our staff is trained to support classroom educators in.
-Programming includes 2 Naturalists for up to 50 participants at a time.
-Fees include digital scientific story generation, programming and educator consultation to help ensure alignment with your classroom goals, and access to Upham’s library of virtual asynchronous and synchronous resources and programming.
+Upham Woods has a suite of virtual and remote programs, and our staff is trained to support classroom educators.
+Fees include digital scientific story generation, programming, and educator consultation to help ensure alignment with your classroom goals and access to Upham’s library of virtual asynchronous and synchronous resources and programming.
 All virtual sessions are subject to one hour of paid preparation time.
 Hourly Rate: $85/hour.

 Upham Woods Outdoor Learning Center Rules & Regulations